Newtown Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 We are seeking a dedicated Board-Certified or Residency Trained Small Animal Veterinary Surgeon to join our team.
 The ideal candidate will be passionate about providing high-quality veterinary care and possess excellent communication skills to build lasting relationships with our clients.
 You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and Regional Manager.

-Newtown Veterinary Specialists (NVS) is a leading veterinary practice dedicated to providing high-quality, compassionate care to pets in the Newtown, CT area.
+Newtown Veterinary Specialists (NVS) in Newtown, Connecticut is a leading veterinary practice dedicated to providing high-quality, compassionate care to pets.
 Our state-of-the-art facility is equipped with the latest technology, and our team consists of skilled professionals passionate about animal health.

 - Collaborative, supportive team environment with a focus on professional growth and work-life balance.